dmcvittie/recipes/stir-fry/basil-beef/README.md

 ## Directions

 ### Sauce
-1. Combine the fish sauce, soy sauce, oyster sauce, garlic chili paste, water and cornstarch in a bowl
+1. Combine the fish sauce, soy sauce, oyster sauce, garlic chili paste, water, brown sugar and cornstarch in a bowl
 2. Stir to combine and set aside

 ### Cooking